 According to SEIA, California is considered the top solar state.
 A deep dive into the reasons why, courtesy of the site list, tells us:

-- California is expected to install 20,487 MW of solar electric capacity over the next five years, more than two times the amount installed over the previous five.
+- California is expected to install 14,270 MW of solar electric capacity over the next five years, placing it in first place for projected growth among all the states.

-You can find encouraging information about solar in all states, including such up-and-comers as West Virginia—which ranks 43rd nationally in installed solar capacity, but boasts a 61% increase since 2014.
+You can find encouraging information about solar in all states, including such up-and-comers as West Virginia—which committed to a 61% increase in solar capacity between 2014 and 2015.
+As of 2016, the state was ranked 44th in the nation.

 See the specifics of your state by clicking on the interactive map.